 - Supplies the epidermis with nutrients

-- Form dermal ridges, which connect dermal papillae with downgrowths of epidermis called epidermal ridges, or rete ridges.
+- Forms dermal ridges, which connect dermal papillae (extension of the papillary dermis into the epidermis) to epidermal downgrowths known as epidermal ridges or rete ridges

-- Contains Meissner corpuscles (for fine-touch, and two-point discrimination receptors), and free nerve endings
+- Contains Meissner corpuscles (for fine-touch and two-point discrimination) and free nerve endings

 - Contains immune cells (mast cells and macrophages)

-- Consists mainly of fat that protects from cold and trauma.
+- Consists mainly of subcutaneous fat that protects from cold and trauma

 - Contains superficial veins and free nerve endings